markfawcett/business-papers/README.md

 3. Using your your terminal or Git for windows, navigate to the folder where you would like to work on this project.
 E.g. `cd "~/OneDrive - UK Parliament"`
 4. do `git clone https://github.com/markfawcett/business-papers.git`
 5. then do `npm install`
-6. If everything worked then `npm run serve` should start a web server.
+6. If everything worked then `npm run serve` should start a web server (Ctrl+c to quit).